 Would you like to hop off the streetcar and travel by kayak for a paddle in the new river?
 How about losing yourself in a wooded ski trail on your lunch break?
 Maybe you’d like to help plan for new homes and businesses on a new downtown island?

-This winter, we start excavation on a new kilometer-long river valley, a natural spillway and new mouth for the Don River – a key part of this $1.25-billion, seven-year construction project that will unlock 290 hectares of underused waterfront land for revitalization.
-Along with critical infrastructure and new parks and greenspaces, the Port Lands Flood Protection project will create the foundation for a future island community on the waterfront.
+This winter, we started excavation on a new kilometer-long river valley, a natural spillway and new mouth for the Don River – a key part of our $1.25-billion, seven-year construction project protecting almost 300 hectares of waterfront land from flooding.
+With new roads, bridges and infrastructure, parks and greenspaces, Port Lands Flood Protection will create the foundation for a future island community on the waterfront.
 Once developed, Villiers Island will provide homes to thousands of people and economic opportunities to thousands more.
 Find a breakdown of what we’re building here.

 In 2014, we completed a flood protection landform beneath Corktown Common that protected 210 hectares of Toronto’s downtown east end and a portion of Toronto’s financial district from flooding.